-• "As your fellow citizens, we shall be grievously disappointed if you do not make common cause with us.
+· "As your fellow citizens, we shall be grievously disappointed if you do not make common cause with us.
 The negro is not your equal, unless the Bible be untrue, or you prove yourselves unworthy of the name of free men.
 The Abolitionists are not our masters, and though they have 'assumed the Government,' yet they cannot exercise it over you without your submission.
 Men of Greenville, will you submit?"

-Four himored thousand negroes twented loose without meesters.
-Fields uncultivated - barn imply horder of hungry, thiring marauden frowling over the country.
-Say nothing of shocking scenes, to which knot to regions where the imanicipation experience has been tried in order to foresee the ruin that much come upon the able South. - Set
+Now suppose this accomplete Four himored thousand negroes turned loose without masters . -Fields uncultivated - barns imply horder of hugy, theiring marauden prowling over the country.
+Say nothing of shocking somes to which Krutal lust we lead - we have only to look to regions where the imanifeation experienced has been triell in order & foresee the ruin that much Come upon the able South. - Let